Ken Riley: Legacy

 After his playing career ended, Riley spent two years as an assistant coach for the Green Bay Packers.
 In 1986, he took over as the head coach of his alma mater, Florida A&M. Riley coached Florida A&M from 1986 to 1993, compiling a 48-39-2 record, with two Mid-Eastern Athletic Conference titles and 2 MEAC Coach of the Year awards.
 Riley then served as Florida A&M's athletic director from 1994 to 2003, helping the school's athletic programs reach unprecedented levels of profit.
 He then retired and lived the rest of his life in his hometown of Bartow, Florida.

 Commenting about not yet being enshrined in the Hall of Fame, Riley said "I think my numbers are deserving of the Hall of Fame.
 I've always been a modest and low-key type guy.
 I've always thought your work would speak for you.
 It's like it's working against me now because the older you get and the longer you stay out of it, people forget who you are."

 In 2007, he was named to the Florida High School Association All-Century Team which selected the Top 33 players in the 100-year history of high school football in the state of Florida's history.

 In 2010, he was named as a part of the Pro Football Researchers Association "Hall of Very Good" class of 2010.

 Riley was posthumously inducted to the Bengals Ring of Honor as a part of their inaugural class.
+He was also the second player ever to make it in from Florida A&M, the first being Bob Hayes.

 On August 17, 2022, Riley was announced as one of the three finalists nominated by the senior committee for induction in the 2023 Pro Football Hall of Fame class along with Joe Klecko and Chuck Howley.
-At the 2023 NFL Honors, he was announced being a member of the 2023 Hall of Fame class, becoming the 2nd player that spent all of their career with the Bengals to be inducted and the 4th overall.
+At the 2023 NFL Honors, he was announced being a member of the 2023 Hall of Fame class, becoming the second player who spent all of his career with the Bengals to be inducted and the fourth overall.